LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/04_Brands-Builders/04_Brands-Builders.md

 ## The Bad

 - The sidenav has some strange spacing, not sure if that was their intended effect, but it may have been a more complete look if they included their logo within the side nav drawer along with maybe a yellow accent of some kind as well

-## Initial Impressions

-- Heavy use of background images in places where you'd normally put semantic html tags, h2's, h3's etc..

-- The instant fence estimate image / graphic design of the iPhone screens layered on top of one another is a cool effect

-- They have 60 total FAQ's

-- The 'Our Expertise' section on the homepage is using a dark overlay wood background, has a cool effect and makes the foreground text really pop out